TheTimelessRecall/C-Odyssey/README.md

 ---

-## How to Get Started
+## Getting Started

-This project uses a `Makefile` to simplify compilation.
-You no longer need to run `gcc` manually for each file.
+I used a `Makefile` to keep things simple.
+No need to type `gcc` manually for every program.

 1.  **Clone the Repo:**
     ```bash